 Aiming after the fact (crazy right?)

-Setting up your body position is important, but the mechanics of your forehand before, during and after the shot are all important.
+Setting up your body position is important, but the mechanics of your forehand shot before, during and after the swing are all important.
 Think of it sort of like aiming where you want it to go after the fact.

 This seems odd but it happens extremely fast and if you plan on following the ball where you want it to go after you hit it, it causes you to aim the ball very accurately before you hit it!

 KEY TAKEAWAY – The direction the ball goes is determined by the setup of your feet and torso, not your arm.
 Yes, the pros can muscle balls to every part of the court with an open stance and make magic happen worthy of highlight reels.
 Most weekend warriors aren’t as talented (duh!).
 Position your body/feet properly so you can hit shots all over the court with precision.